Please ensure Javascript is enabled for purposes of website accessibility

 10 Tips for Supporting Dignity and Fighting Negative Stereotypes

-A journey that began as one Maryland family’s battle for respect and acceptance for their daughter and sister, Rosa, became a significant milestone in the ongoing battle for dignity, inclusion and respect of all people with intellectual disabilities when United States President Barack Obama signed bill S.2781 into federal law on October 5, 2010.
+A journey that became a significant milestone in the ongoing battle for dignity, inclusion and respect of all people with intellectual disabilities when President Obama signed bill S.2781 into federal law.

 Advocates explain why the R-word is so hurtful when used in jokes or as part of everyday speech.